ronkok/Hurmet/docs/manual.md

 | `A = 2 'm' × 4 'feet' = ?? m²` | ¢A = 2'm' × 4 'feet' = 2.4384 'm²'¢                  |
 {.table-no-wrap}

-The expression form is more precisely defined as:
+The statement form is more precisely defined as:

 ![optional identifier equals expression equals display selector unit name][statement]